NadiaAiraf/silver-bars/README.md

 1. Clone this repo onto you computer
 2. Navigate into the folder on your command line
-3. `npm start`
+3. `$ npm install` and then wait a while
+4. `$ npm start`
-4. If you now head to `localhost:3000` on your favourite browser the app should be up and running
+5. If you now head to `localhost:3000` on your favourite browser the app should be up and running

 For tests, these can be run by entering the command `npm test`